What Is A Port Scanning and How to Perform It?

 Comments: 0

-Internet ports are virtual gateways used for network connections, facilitating data transfer between devices.
-Open ports enable communication between computers on a network.
-Each port is associated with a specific service or application that listens for incoming connections.
-Ports are crucial for interaction within the network space and have unique operational characteristics and purposes.
+Internet ports are virtual access points used to connect to various devices for transferring data.
+Open ports allow communication between computers on a particular network.
+Each port is assigned to a specific service or application that attempts to connect to it.
+Interaction within the network space is, indeed, crucial, and each port has a distinct purpose, characteristic, and role to perform.

-3. Routing: upon receiving the request, the server directs it to the appropriate application that serves the site.
+3. Probing and routing.
+When the server procures the request, the server routes it to the correct application which handles that website.

 Number Port Purpose